jfalkinburg/ECE383_slides/L2/slides.md

   - _Connectivity_ - Connection of entities (e.g. wires)
   - _Concurrency_ - parallel operations
   - _Timing_ - schedule / order of multiple operations
-- Muse be able to describe a circuit in
+- Must be able to describe a circuit in
   - Gate level and RT level
   - Structural view and behavioral view (*not* physical)